CambridgeEngineering/PartIB-Computing-Device-Programming/peltier.rst

 	Ticker dT_serial;
 	volatile int update_serial = 0;

 This code is about setting for the serial comunication.
-Please note that the ticker variable ```dT_serial``` is used to trigger an interrupt at constant intervals of time, to request serial comunication.
-When the volatile variable ```update_serial``` is set to $1$, the main routine is informed that a serial comunication must be done.
+Please note that the ticker variable ``dT_serial`` is used to trigger an interrupt at constant intervals of time, to request serial comunication.
+When the volatile variable ``update_serial`` is set to 1, the main routine is informed that a serial comunication must be done.

    .. code-block:: c